 Over recent months, Bicycle Queensland has worked extensively to ensure the voices of everyday riders were heard.
 While some of the more restrictive proposals were amended during the consultation process, several elements of the legislation remain overly complex and, in some cases, unclear.

-Queensland Police will gain new powers to seize and destroy illegal devices, meaning those that don’t meet the requirements of the EN 15194 standard, or how they can be used.
+Queensland Police have gained new powers to seize and destroy illegal devices, meaning those that don’t meet the requirements of the EN 15194 standard.
 A range of new offences and penalties will apply to riders of e-bikes, bicycles, e-scooters and other personal mobility devices, along with restrictions on use.

-Drink riding laws will also be expanded.
-Riders, on any kind of e-bike or e-mobility device, in public places, can now be subject to Random Breath Testing.
+Drink riding laws have also been expanded.
+Riders, on any kind of bike, e-bike or e-mobility device, in public places, can now be subject to Random Breath Testing.
 You must stay within the same 0.05% blood alcohol limit that applies to motor vehicle drivers.

-Speed limits will also change.
+Speed limits have also changed.
 E-scooters and other personal mobility devices must be restricted so they cannot exceed 25km/h, while e-bike motors may only provide assistance up to 25km/h as per the EN 15194 standard.
 Riders can still travel faster than 25km/h on an e-bike, but only under their own pedal power – and not everywhere.

 A new 12km/h speed limit will apply when riding on footpaths and when passing pedestrians on shared paths.
 Of course, you’ll need to know whether you are on a footpath or shared path at the time, which is not always clear.